zoltarTheGreat/AdventOfCode/README.txt

 Advent Of Code challenges.
 Dumb solutions probably.
-But they work!
+But they work!giot